|

 Society to utilize the internet in distributing relevant news,

-geologic articles, and other materials of interest to its members
+geologic articles, archived Society publications, and other materials of interest to its members

 Technical programs and seminars have